 - ETFE is fairly resistant to tears and punctures and has good tensile stiffness.
 The relatively high tensile strength and modulus enable the polymer to maintain its form when stressed.

 - ETFE membrane is immune to UV light, atmospheric pollution and other forms of environmental degradation.
 ETFE has shown no visible signs of deterioration in the Burgers Zoo application which was built 32 years ago.
 The expected lifetime of the material is anticipated greater than 40 years.

 - Light penetration in ETFE can be as high as 95% however this would be in a diffused form and may pose a design concern where the clarity of the cladding is vital for the design.

-- ETFE can be supplied in colored or printed format to reduce solar glare/transmission.
-However, the colors are limited to blue, white and red.
+- ETFE can be supplied in coloured or printed format to reduce solar glare/transmission.
+However, the colours are limited to blue, white and red.

-- ETFE is a self-cleaning material and does not require a frequent cleaning.
-As it is formed with extrusion process ETFE has a very smooth and slippery surface.
+- ETFE is a self-cleaning material and does not require frequent cleaning.
+As it is formed with the extrusion process ETFE has a very smooth and slippery surface.

 - Since ETFE has an extremely smooth and non-adhesive surface it is difficult for algae to grow on the surface.
 If the detailing is done properly for the interfaces, dirt cannot accumulate.